open-telemetry/opentelemetry-dotnet/docs/metrics/learning-prometheus-http-server/README.md

 ```

 We set the options for our prometheus exporter to export data via the endpoint
-that we've configured prometheus server to listen to in the prometheus.yml file.
+that we've configured Prometheus server to listen to in the `prometheus.yml` file.

 Also, for our learning purpose, use a while-loop to keep increasing the counter
 value until any key is pressed.